AquaSyles/WebLibraryJS/README.md

 "dev": nodemon -r dotenv/config src/index.js dotenv_config_path=$ENV_PATH

-Make sure to set the `ENV_PATH` environment variable to the path of your `.env` file before running the script.
+Make sure to set `ENV_PATH` to the path of your `.env` file before running the script.